yegor256/blog/_drafts/_log.md

-  * Second, when you decide to show a selected part of the log to your end-user, you will have to do a lot of coding, in order to separate what belongs to the user and what does not, especially in a multi-threaded envirinonment.
+  * Second, when you decide to show a selected part of the log to your end-user, you will have to do a lot of coding, in order to separate what belongs to the user and what does not, especially in a multi-threaded environment.
 You are lucky if it's Java and you have thread groups, but in Ruby, for example, there is no such thing and you will have to find some workaround.